Surface Water Management System definition

 Examples of Surface Water Management System in a sentence

-• Any repair or reconstruction of the Surface Water Management System shall be as permitted, or if modified, as by prior written approval of the SWFWMD.
+• Any repair or reconstruction of the Surface Water Management System shall be as permitted, or if modified, as approved by the Water Management District.

 More Definitions of Surface Water Management System

-Surface Water Management System means a system which is designed and constructed or implemented to control discharges which are necessitated by rainfall events, incorporating methods to collect, convey, store, absorb, inhibit, treat, use or reuse water to prevent or reduce flooding, over drainage, environmental degradation, and water pollution or otherwise affect the quantity and quality of discharges from the system, as permitted pursuant to Chapters 40D-4, 40D-40, or 40D-42, Florida Administrative Code (“F.A.C.”).
-The Surface Water Management System may include, but is not limited to: inlets, littoral areas, ditches, swales, culverts, water control structures, retention anddetention areas, ponds, lakes, floodplain compensation areas, wetlands and any associated buffer areas, wetland mitigation areas, drainage easements, underdrains and filtration systems.
-The lands and facilities comprising the Surface Water Management System may be owned and maintained by the Association or the CDD.
+Surface Water Management System. ' means a system which is designed and constructed or implemented to control discharges which are necessitated by rainfall events, incorporating methods to collect, convey, store, absorb, inhibit, treat, use or reuse water to prevent or reduce flooding, over drainage, environmental degradation, and water pollution or otherwise affect the quantity and quality of discharges from the system, as permitted pursuant to Chapters 40D-4, 40D-40, or 40D-42, Florida Administrative Code ("F.A.C.").
+The Surface Water Management System may include, but is not limited to: inlets, littoral areas, ditches, swales, culverts, water control structures, retention and detention areas, ponds, lakes, floodplain compensation areas, wetlands and any associated buffer areas, wetland mitigation areas, drainage easements, underdrains and filtration systems.
+The lands and facilities comprising the Surface Water Management System may be owned by the CDD.

 Surface Water Management System means and refer to the system on or appurtenant to the Property as permitted by the Southwest Florida Water Management District including all Lakes, retention/detention areas, culverts, and related appurtenances.